The Office of Student Activities supports student leaders in managing their clubs and hosting events that will impact the student body.

 This club is a space created to center the lives and experiences of the queer and gender-nonconforming people of color both on Bard's campus and beyond.
 It's a place for conversation and action.
 It's a place that recognizes and affirms the lives of those whose lives are too often forgotten and erased.
 Though it was made intentionally to elevate the voices of QTPOC, allies and accomplices are welcome, but only with the understanding that your voices will not be centered and that you are there to learn and support.

 Women of Color United (WOCU) seeks to provide an inclusive environment for members to exchange personal and collective experiences that occur on and off Bard’s campus.
 We seek to share with each other issues and experiences of race, gender, and sexuality surrounding the positions of women from diverse backgrounds.
 WOCU aims to facilitate conversations with the community on topics that are important to us and focus on self-care and self-love throughout the semester.
 We seek to uplift women and not degrade them, this is not a space for negative vibes.
 We aim to cultivate positive energy.
+This club is open to all undergraduate students of Bard College.

 AfroPulse is a dance troupe destined to incorporate all styles of dance under the African Diaspora using genres like Hip Hop, R&B, AfroBeats, Soca, Dancehall, and many others.
 Students within the African Diaspora, and all other interested students can come together to explore black culture through a performing arts lens.
 We hope to perform at a multitude of school-wide events, and performances and enhance our knowledge through professional masterclasses.